September 11, 2020

 his powers of mesmerism is his quality of eye contact

 But in the video, I don't see someone charismatic so much as someone somewhat deranged looking.
 He's not unattractive, but his wide staring eyes and dazed manner are off-putting.
 His content too, is not particularly appealing.
-His voice is not unpleasant, but his words are equal parts platitude and impenetrable new age jargon.
+His voice isn't unpleasant, but his words are equal parts platitude and impenetrable new age jargon.
 If I saw Marshall Applewhite on the street, I would not be inclined to stop and chat.

 Second, consider this video from the more recent Mary Teal Bosworth, or "Teal Swan", a currently active 'spiritual guru' who has been repeatedly accused of cult leadership.